-Resolving trade-offs requires a systematic evaluation of alternative model solutions, on the bases of measurable attributes called criteria when used in the decision model and standardized measurements for outcomes for each decision option.
+Resolving trade-offs requires a systematic evaluation of alternative model solutions, on the bases of measurable attributes called criteria and standardized outcomes for each decision option.

 The methodology developed specifically for the purpose of evaluating decision options on the basis of evaluation criteria is called multiple criteria evaluation (MCE) (Voogd, 1983).